Film Vault / Painted Stages Archive

 Brother Bear, 2003, acrylics

-Directors Aaron Blaise and Bob Walker, a former layout artist, adjusted the movie’s aspect ratio to convey a sense of “big country.”
+Background artist Xiangyuan Jie, who later became the film’s production designer, led the team in crafting the movie’s lush, painterly aesthetic.
+Directors Aaron Blaise and Bob Walker adjusted the aspect ratio to create a sense of “big country.”

 Mulan, 1998, acrylics